 A visit to the David Sheldrick Wildlife Trust Orphanage

 The David Sheldrick Wildlife Trust was founded in 1977 by Dr. Dame Daphne Sheldrick DBE, in honor of the memory of her late husband, famous naturalist and founding Warden of Tsavo East National Park, David Leslie William Sheldrick.
 The David Sheldrick Wildlife Trust’s Elephant Orphanage is located in Nairobi National Park, Kenya and is open to the public for one hour every day, from 11 am to noon.
 During this time the orphans arrive for their midday mud bath and feeding.
 But if you adopt one of the animals through their foster program which allows individuals across the world to support their field projects – you can visit them in the evening at 5 pm when the elephants come back to the nursery.
-You will also receive through email a personalized certificate, an interactive map, monthly update on the progress of your orphan and a watercolor by CEO Angela Sheldrick.
+You will also receive through email a personalized certificate, an interactive map, a monthly update on the progress of your orphan and a watercolor by CEO Angela Sheldrick.

 A little guy marching towards the nursery at DSWT

-We visited the nursery our first evening in Kenya.
+We visited the nursery on our first evening in Kenya.
 The foster parents from different parts of the world waited in a line with cameras ready, excited to see their babies.
 A few moments later, much like a sports team marching out onto the field, with the animal handler waiting on the side, they came running, about a dozen or so baby elephants.
 They made their way to the nurseries and were fed.
 Once the little guys and girls have drunk their fill, they proceed to play around like toddlers.
 One little guy was still thirsty and was trying to pull the bucket which stores bottles of their special milk.
 He was not shy to pull your hand with his truck or give you a fist bump.
-It was delight to watch them come home to their playpens and interact with the visitors.
+It was delightful to watch them come home to their playpens and interact with the visitors.

 A little background story about SATTAO, our foster ellie